lsaravia/MetawebsAssembly/MetawebsAssembly.md

 $$c_i =\frac{2 E_i}{k_i (k_i -1)}$$

 where $E_i$ is the number of edges between the neighbours of $i$.
 The clustering coefficient of the network $C$ is the average of $c_i$ over all nodes.
-The original definition of small world networks is conceptual [@Watts1998], a network $G$ is small world when if it has a similar path length but greater clustering than an Erdös-Rényi (E–R) random graph with the same number of nodes $n$ and edges $m$.
-An E-R network is constructed assigning at random the $m$ edges to the $n$ nodes with equal probability [@Erdos1959].
+The original definition of small world networks is conceptual [@Watts1998], a network $G$ is small world when if it has a similar path length but greater clustering than an Erdös-Rényi random graph with the same number of nodes $n$ and edges $m$.
+An Erdös-Rényi network is constructed assigning at random the $m$ edges to the $n$ nodes with equal probability [@Erdos1959].
 For the quantitative version of the SW pattern we followed @Humphries2008, we need to define:

 $$\gamma_g = \frac{C_g}{C_{(rand)}}$$